jeremyfelt/Instapaper-Liked-Article-Posts/readme.txt

 1. The settings screen for Instapaper Liked Article Posts

 == Changelog ==
+= 0.3 =

+* Due to the SimplePie default feed_fetch cache lifetime of 12 hours, regular feed checks weren't happening.
+Cache for this feed is not set to 30 seconds so that it *really* checks for new items.

 = 0.2 =

 * All the major work.